-2. Join me on Friday during our Facebook and Instagram LIVE.
-During this workshop, I will be illustrating the effect of long dog nails with a few simple exercises you can do at home.
+2. Watch the video above where I illustrate the effect of long dog nails with a few simple exercises you can do at home.

 Sometimes it is difficult for us to see reality even when it is right in front of our face.